ROAD Center Program

 According to the U.S. Centers for Disease Control and Prevention, chronic obstructive pulmonary disorder (COPD) was the third leading cause of death among U.S. citizens in 2011—with more than 15 million Americans diagnosed with the condition.
 Additionally, COPD has been included as one of the key conditions listed by the Centers for Medicare and Medicaid Services in its Hospital Readmission Reduction Act—by which hospitals and health systems can incur financial penalties if target benchmarks in care are not met.
 Due to this high rate of mortality and prominence in quality measures, many hospitals and health systems have made better managing patients with COPD an organizational priority.

-The University of California, Davis—a 619-bed academic medical center in Sacramento—exemplifies this drive to improve outcomes for COPD patients with its implementation of the Reversible Obstructive Airway Disease (ROAD) program.
+The UC Davis Medical Center—a 619-bed academic medical center in Sacramento—exemplifies this drive to improve outcomes for COPD patients with its implementation of the Reversible Obstructive Airway Disease (ROAD) program.
 In order to learn more about the ROAD program’s efforts to support COPD patients throughout the discharge and post-hospital care process, The Academy spoke with Dr. Samuel Louie, Professor, Director of the UC Davis Asthma Network, and Director of the ROAD Center.

 As is the case when managing many chronic conditions, patient education plays an important role in both reducing readmissions and improving outcomes and overall quality of life.
 To that end, the ROAD program at UC Davis focuses its efforts on providing patients with comprehensive education about how to self-manage their condition and reduce the likelihood of exacerbations—the usual cause of both readmission and mortality.